 We spoke with Michael Tschanz, director of engineering technology and analysis at Disney Parks, Experiences and Products, a Hewlett Packard Enterprise customer, to discuss what goes into bringing Disney attractions to life.
 Tschanz and his team run engineering technology and analysis for all parks around the globe, so if it involves engineering technology, Tschanz likely helps support it.
-And when it comes to edge compute, HPE, as an official technology provider of Walt Disney World Resort, is excited to support Tschanz in his work.
+And when it comes to edge compute, HPE, as the official server of Walt Disney World Resort, is excited to support Tschanz in his work.

 To start, how have things changed over the past few years for Disney from a technology standpoint?

 We combine Disney storytelling with some of the latest and groundbreaking advancements in technology.
-These have always been, and will continue to be, some of the ways we create the most immersive and magical experiences possible for our guests.
+These have always been, and will continue to be, some of the ways we create the most immersive and magical experiences possible for our Guests.
 We have quite a bit of computer hardware, which goes all the way back to the days when we did early designs of attractions that were based on digital data flowing to a particular show or attraction.

 When you think of a place like Star Wars: Galaxy's Edge, for example, and everything that goes on there, there's a lot.
 There's lighting control, lots of different show items, advanced robotics and control systems—and all of these different things have to come together in a way to create this ubiquitous experience, in a way that keeps the storyline real.
 To create these experiences, the technology has had to advance over the years.
 And it's important that we have servers that can handle processing that volume of data.
-HPE provide servers that process data at the edge.
+HPE provides servers that process data at the edge.

 Can you tell us about a tool you use in your position to help keep attractions running smoothly?

-Our goal at Disney Parks, Experiences and Products, is to provide each guest with the most immersive experience possible so that our guests become part of the story.
+Our goal at Disney Parks, Experiences and Products, is to provide each Guest with the most immersive experience possible so that our Guests become part of the story.
 We're always bringing in new methods and new processes to understand exactly what's happening in our attractions.
 We bring in large volumes of data to inform us of the state of our attractions, but bringing in that data can sometimes be challenging because of how much there is.
 Edge computing helps us overcome this challenge.

 How important is edge compute?